-A pair of ‘Blanc-de-Chine’ Dehua figures of “Adam & Eve”.
+A ‘Blanc-de-Chine’ Dehua figure of “Adam”.
 Kangxi period

-Pair of standing figures of a man and woman draped in a cloth and bare from the waist up, wearing bracelets, on rockwork bases, covered in a cream glaze.
+A standing figure of a man draped in a cloth and bare from the waist up, wearing bracelets, on rockwork base, covered in a cream glaze.

 - Period :

 - Kangxi (1662-1722), ca. 1690

 - Reference :

 - upon request

 P.J.
 Donnelly, Blanc de Chine, The Porcelain of Tehua in Fukien, London, 1969, pl.
 121 C.